Skip to content

 ) -> None:

-Modify the warmup period in the 'time.sim' file.
+Modify the warm-up years in the `time.sim` file.

 Args: